ByteOtter/OtterDen/README.md

 > A note on Python 3.11: It is not planned to make OtterDen work with Python 3.11 in the near future.
 >
-> Currently there seem to be issues wth some dependencies and Python 3.11 which I do not have the time at the moment
+> Currently there seem to be issues wth some dependencies and Python 3.11 which I do not have the time to fix
-> to fix.
+> at the moment.

 The Otter Den is a small and very simple flask-based online blog.
 Its purpose is *not* to be publicly deployed but to serve as a pet project to learn how various aspects of software development and programming work.<br>